Sequential composition of answer set programs: Preliminaries

 \subsubsection{Syntax}

 In the rest of the paper, $A$ denotes a finite alphabet of propositional atoms not containing the special symbols $\mathbf t$ (true) and $\mathbf f$ (false).
-A {\em literal} is either an atom $a$ or a negated atom $not\ a$, where ``$not$'' denotes {\em negation as failure} \cite{Clark78}.
+A \textit{\textbf{literal}} is either an atom $a$ or a negated atom $not\ a$, where ``$not$'' denotes \textit{\textbf{negation as failure}} \cite{Clark78}.

-An ({\em answer set}) {\em program} over $A$ is a finite set of {\em rules} of the form where $a_0,\ldots,a_k\in A$ are atoms, and we denote the set of all answer set programs over $A$ by $\mathbb P_A$ or simply by $\mathbb P$ in case $A$ is understood.
-It will be convenient to define, for a rule $r$ of the form \prettyref{equ:r}, $head(r):=\{a_0\}$ and $body(r):=\{a_1,\ldots,a_\ell,not\ a_{\ell+1},\ldots,not\ a_k\}$, extended to sequences of programs via and In this case, the {\em size} of $r$ is $k$ denoted by $sz(r)$.
-A rule $r$ of the form \prettyref{equ:r} is {\em positive} or {\em Horn} if $\ell=k$, and {\em negative} if $\ell=0$.
-A program is {\em positive} or {\em Horn} (resp., {\em negative}) if it contains only positive (resp., negative) rules.
-Define the positive and negative part of $r$ by extended to programs rule-wise via $pos(P):=\{pos(r)\mid r\in P\}$ and $neg(P):=\{neg(r)\mid r\in P\}$.
-Moreover, define the {\em hornification} of $r$ by extended to programs rule-wise via $horn(P):=\{horn(r)\mid r\in P\}$.
-A {\em fact} is a rule with empty body and a {\em proper} rule is a rule which is not a fact.
-The facts and proper rules of a program $P$ are denoted by $facts(P)$ and $proper(P)$, respectively.
-A Horn rule $r$ is called {\em Krom}\footnote{Krom-Horn rules where first introduced and studied by \citeA{Krom67}.} if it has at most one body atom.
-A Horn program is {\em Krom} if it contains only Krom rules.
-We call a program {\em minimalistic} if it contains at most one rule for each rule head.
+An (\textit{\textbf{answer set}}) \textit{\textbf{program}} over $A$ is a finite set of \textit{\textbf{rules}} of the form where $a_0,\ldots,a_k\in A$ are atoms, and we denote the set of all answer set programs over $A$ by $\mathbb P_A$ or simply by $\mathbb P$ in case $A$ is understood.
+It will be convenient to define, for a rule $r$ of the form \prettyref{equ:r}, extended to sequences of programs, for $n\geq 1$, by Moreover, we define extended to sequences of rules, for $n\geq 1$, by